sifat1992/SEPIAD/README.md

 ## Dataset
 - Custom curated ultrasound dataset
 - Not publicly available due to privacy and sensitivity concerns
-- Contact for access if needed for research collaboration

 ## Motivation
 Semi-supervised or unsupervised deep learning in medical imaging is gaining momentum due to the lack of large, well-annotated datasets.
 Among imaging modalities such as X-rays, CT, MRI, Ultrasound (US), and CR, ultrasound is particularly challenging because of its noisy texture, low contrast, and subtle anatomical boundaries.